 The guitar consists, normally, of six strings.
 The strings generate different tones by their vibrations.
-They are set up to a specific tuning (usually what is referred to as the standard tuning), and the strings have various thicknesses that also affecting the sound.
+They are set up to a specific tuning (usually what is referred to as the standard tuning), and the strings have various thicknesses that also affects the sound.

 Learn the open strings

 The strings are normally tuned as EADGBe from the lowest to the highest note.
 It's important that you don’t mix up the lowest string with the bottom string and the highest string with the top string.

 The lowest string (tone) = the top string (position) = the thickest string (visual)